creepersaur/quark/docs/docs/Environment/scope.md

 # Example

-If I were to create 5 buttons which may need to be deleted later, or are made in a separate script, I would use a `Scope` that a Scope that contains everything related to them.
+If I were to create 5 buttons which may need to be deleted later, or are made in a separate script, I would use a `Scope` that contains everything related to them.

 ### Main Script